Running remote OSCEs – An online alternative to in-person exams

 If required.
 Simulated Patients are not a requirement for a remote OSCE, they can be run with just a Candidate and an Examiner.

-If you would like to see how a remote osce works watch some of our Remote OSCE videos:
+If you would like to see how a remote osce works watch our demo video here:

 If you’d like to find out more about the remote OSCE module or how eSystem can improve your exam efficiency, talk to us.
 Call our sales team on +44 (0) 1223 851703 or email firstname.lastname@example.org